visit-dav/visit/src/doc/cli_manual/functions.rst

     A valid variable name for the open database.

 inheritSIL : integer
-    An integer flag indicating whether the plot should inherit theactive plot's SIL restriction.
+    An integer flag indicating whether the plot should inherit the active plot's SIL restriction.

 applyOperators : integer
     An integer flag indicating whether the operators from the active plot should be applied to the new plot.

 return type : CLI_return_t
     The AddPlot function returns an integer value of 1 for success and 0 for